-Indicators: Family Reunification 1.
-Is there a waiting period before a beneficiary can apply for family reunification?
-If yes, what is the waiting period? ☐ Yes ⊠ No 2.
-Does the law set a maximum time limit for submitting a family reunification applic ation? ⊠ Yes □ No If yes, what is the time limit?
-3 months 3.
-Does the law set a minimum income requirement? ⊠ Yes □ No /
+Indicators: Family Reunification

+- 1. Is there a waiting period before a beneficiary can apply for family reunification?
+Yes No - If yes, what is the waiting period? - 2.
+Does the law set a maximum time limit for submitting a family reunification application?

+If yes, what is the time limit?